 That said, I'm so proud of all we've achieved as a Trust since the last survey and you can see this reflected in some of our results - the introduction of team-based working, our leadership training as part of the Our LAS work, improving our estate, replacing our ageing fleet, and giving our staff the tools to do their job.
-Alongside this, there's our work in increasing recruitment and diversity, being an inclusive place to work, our wellbeing offer, and setting our strategy for the next five years with mission two - our organisation - putting our staff at the heart of our future.
+Alongside this, there's our work in increasing recruitment and diversity, being an inclusive place to work, our wellbeing offer, and setting our staff at the heart of our future.